alienmelon/super_simple_image_gallery.js/README.md

 ---

 ### Copyright: Images and art in this commit are subject to copyright.
 Everything else is not.
+Use all code however you like.